Six TV

-Six TV was the sixth free to air terrestrial television channel in the United Kingdom, broadcast in Oxford and Southampton.
-It was the final analogue network to have been launched after BBC One, BBC Two, ITV, Channel 4 and Channel 5.
-It operated under a set of Restricted Television Service Licences, broadcasting on UHF channel 47 in Oxford and channel 29 in Southampton.
-It was owned by Oxford Broadcasting, who launched the channel in 1999; Oxford Broadcasting was sold to Milestone Group in 2001, who closed all operations by April 2009.
+Six TV (alternately referred to as Channel 6 – The Oxford Channel; previously The Oxford Channel) was the sixth free to air terrestrial television channel in the United Kingdom, broadcasting to Oxford and Southampton.
+It was the final analogue network to be launched after BBC One, BBC Two, ITV, Channel 4 and Channel 5.
+It operated under a set of restricted television service licences, broadcasting on UHF channel 47 in Oxford and channel 29 in Southampton.
+It was owned by Oxford Broadcasting, who launched the channel in 1999; the company was sold to Milestone Group in 2001, who closed all operations by April 2009.